Attention, Menopausal Women

 - Excessive alcohol use

-For unavoidable problems, such as cancer, chemotherapy, arthritis or surgery, Dr. Gass suggests being creative.
-She encourages couples to consider alternate ways to be intimate and achieve orgasm, including massages, different kinds of lubricants and sexual toys.
+For unavoidable problems, such as cancer, chemotherapy, arthritis or surgery, try being creative.
+Couples can consider alternate ways to be intimate and achieve orgasm, including massages, different kinds of lubricants and sexual toys.

 High blood pressure medicine, antidepressants and chemotherapy are among the many medications that can cause sexual dysfunction.
-If you feel a medication may be responsible, Dr. Gass suggests asking your doctor if a substitute medication would work.
+If you feel a medication may be responsible, ask your doctor if a substitute medication would work.

 Problem #3: Lack of Desire

 Emotional changes that often accompany menopause can cause a woman to lose interest in sex.
-However, Dr. Gass stresses that lack of desire is different from lack of sexual enjoyment.
+However, that lack of desire is different from lack of sexual enjoyment.

 - Relationship issues